March 12, 2026 (3mo ago)

 # Zero-downtime: CONFIRMED

-Deployment time depends primarily on your Docker image build step and application boot time.
-A typical Node.js or Python app builds in 30-90 seconds with layer caching.
-Health check verification adds 10-20 seconds.
+Deployment time depends primarily on Docker image build time and application boot time.
+A typical Node.js or Python app builds in 30–90 seconds with layer caching.
+Health check verification adds 10–20 seconds.
 The traffic switch itself is instantaneous.
-Total time from push to live: usually under two minutes for most Docker applications.
+Total time from push to live: under two minutes for most Docker applications.

-The old container keeps running and serving all traffic — users experience nothing unusual.
+The old container keeps running and serving all traffic — users see nothing unusual.
 In the DIY approach, the deploy script stops the new container and exits with an error.
-With Temps, the platform automatically rolls back after three consecutive health check failures and sends a notification with container logs.
+With Temps, the platform rolls back automatically after health checks fail and sends a notification with container logs.
 Either way, the broken version never receives production traffic.

 Yes.
 Blue-green deployment works on a single server by running two containers mapped to different ports, with Nginx routing to the active one.
-You need enough RAM and CPU for two instances of your app during the brief overlap period.
-For most web applications, that's an extra 256-512 MB of RAM for 30-60 seconds.
-No cluster or orchestrator required.
+You need enough RAM and CPU for two instances during the brief overlap period — typically an extra 256–512 MB of RAM for 30–60 seconds.
+No cluster required.

-Zero-downtime deployment is the goal — ensuring users never see errors during a deploy.
-Blue-green is one strategy for achieving that goal.
-Rolling deployment and canary deployment are alternative strategies.
+Zero-downtime is the goal.
+Blue-green is one strategy for achieving it.
+Rolling deployment and canary deployment are alternatives.
 Blue-green maintains two full environments and switches traffic atomically.
 Rolling replaces instances one by one.
-Both achieve zero downtime, but with different resource and complexity trade-offs.
+Both achieve zero downtime with different resource and complexity trade-offs.

-Yes, but you must follow the expand-and-contract pattern.
+Yes, but you must use the expand-and-contract pattern.
 Never make breaking schema changes in a single deploy.
 Add new columns first, migrate code, then remove old columns in a separate deploy.
-This ensures both old and new application versions work with the same schema during the rolling update window.
+This ensures both old and new application versions work with the same schema during the deployment window.

 The only requirement is a health check endpoint — an HTTP route that returns 200 when your app is ready to serve traffic.
-Most web frameworks make this trivial (a /health route that checks database connectivity).
-Beyond that, your app should handle SIGTERM for graceful shutdown.
+Most web frameworks make this trivial.
+Your app should also handle SIGTERM for graceful shutdown.
 No other changes to your Dockerfile or application code are needed.

-Or you can skip the plumbing entirely.
-Temps wraps all three principles into a single binary — Pingora proxy, health check gating, connection draining, automatic rollback — so that every git push produces a zero-downtime deploy without scripts to maintain.
+Or skip the plumbing entirely.
+Temps wraps all three principles into a single binary — Pingora proxy, health check gating, connection draining, automatic rollback — so every git push produces a zero-downtime deploy without scripts to maintain.

 The DIY approach teaches you exactly what's happening.
 The platform approach lets you stop thinking about it.
-Both are valid.
 The worst option is accepting 502 errors during deploys as normal.

 # Install Temps and get zero-downtime deploys by default